aws-lab/dynamodb-java-sample/README.md

 # dynamodb-java-sample
-Sample java project to showcase AWS DynamoDB features
+Sample Java project to showcase usage of AWS DynamoDB